h15200/notes/system-design.md

 - XMPP is a peer-to-peer protocol unlike the usual client-server model.
 It can be used for chat as well as an alternative to websockets, but is slower and more secure.
 - Websocket (faster, TCP, less secure).
 XMPP (peer-to-peer, slower, more secure)

+- pub/sub and streaming are the same "category" of techniques as the client signs up to a topic.
+Polling is not, as it's just a repeated http request

+- `long polling` keeps the connection alive so that some parsing steps can be skipped over after the initial req. it is a technique used to make polling more efficient

 ### in the context of network types